nestybox/sysbox/docs/user-guide/design.md

 Sysbox is a fork of the [OCI runc](https://github.com/opencontainers/runc).
 It is mostly (but not 100%) compatible with the OCI runtime specification.

-The incompatibilities arise from Nestybox's desire to make deployment of system containers possible with Docker (to save users the trouble of having to learn yet another tool).
+The incompatibilities arise from our desire to make deployment of system containers possible with Docker (to save users the trouble of having to learn yet another tool).

 We believe these incompatibilities won't negatively affect users of Sysbox and should mostly be transparent to them.